f5devcentral/kojot-acme/README.md

 www.baz.com := --ca https://acme.locallab.com:9000/directory -a rsa -d foo.baz.com -d bar.baz.com
 *.baz.com   := --ca https://acme.locallab.com:9000/directory --alias wildcard_baz_com
 www.bat.com := --ca https://acme-v02.api.letsencrypt.org/directory --ocsp my-ocsp --issuer subca.f5labs.com
+www.bab.com := --ca https://acme-v02.api.letsencrypt.org/directory --dnsalias _acme-challenge.bab.dnsaliastesting.com
 ```

 > ***Note the following:***
 > * *In using the -d option to include additional SAN values, ACME providers will typically also require validation of each hostnames as well.
 Ensure that DNS for each of these also resolve to an IP address on the BIG-IP that can answer the ACME challenge.*
 > * *The -d option only applies to new certificates.
 Once a certificate has been created, the ACME renewal will retain the SAN values in the existing certificate.*
 > * *The --alias option supports wilcard certificates using either dns-01 validation method, or EAB (pre-authenticated) http-01.
 In general practice and per RFCs, wildcard certificates are not supported for http-01 validation unless EAB pre-authentication is used.*
+> * *The --dnsalias option only works with dns-01 mode, and does not work in conjuction with the --alias option.*
 <br />
 </details>